Workable/orka/docs/routing.md

 ## Prefix

 Used to add in multiple routes some middleware in their beggining.
-It differs from policies because prefix will not match a route if a matching get,post,put,patch or delete route exists.
+It differs from policies because prefix will not match a route if a matching get,post,put,patch or delete route does not exist.

 ## Star Symbol